ReMinecraftPE/mcpe/README.md

 ### This is a modified version of [the original Minecraft PE v0.1.3 decompilation](https://github.com/nbcraft-org/mcped).

 ## Where'd the name come from?
-We came up with "NBCraft" by combining the last names of the three original developers of Minecraft: Pocket Edition;
+We came up with "NBCraft" by combining the last names of the three original developers of Minecraft: Pocket Edition;<br>
-Aron Nieminen, Johan Bernhardsson, and Tommaso Checchi
+Aron Nieminen, Johan Bernhardsson, and Tommaso Checchi.
+While they were not the only developers working on Pocket Edition at the time, they played a pivotal role in the game's development.<br>
+Ultimately, these three guys made Minecraft what it is today.

 ## License information